 The waterproof zippers (one of which has a built in theft deterrent clip) are a nice touch, and the loops which run along both sides of the front and shoulder straps are useful for attaching accessories, although the bag will collapse on itself unless fully loaded, depending on where you attach the item and how heavy it is.

-Overall, the WANDRD Veer is our favourite collapsible backpack of 2020, and a product that impresses everyone I show.
+Overall, the WANDRD Veer is our favourite packable daypack of 2023, and a product that impresses everyone I show.

 The combination of numerous innovative features and an affordable price tag make it a great gift for a photographer or for yourself.